htylim/Ernesto/ARCHITECTURE.md

 ### Files

 - `manifest.json`: The core configuration file for the Chrome Extension.
 It defines permissions, scripts (background, content, side panel), icons, options page, and other essential extension properties.
 - `background.js`: The extension's service worker.
-It runs in the background, manages extension lifecycle events (like installation, updates), handles API key storage changes, configures the side panel, schedules periodic cache clearing, and listens for the extension icon click to open the side panel.
+It runs in the background, manages extension lifecycle events (like installation, updates), handles API key storage changes, configures the side panel, schedules periodic cache clearing, listens for the extension icon click to open the side panel, and runs theme setting migrations on install/update.
 - `content.js`: The content script injected into web pages.
 It listens for messages from other parts of the extension (like the side panel) and responds with the basic HTML content and metadata (title, URL, site name) of the current page.
 It does minimal processing, leaving heavy lifting to other scripts.
 - `options.html`: The HTML structure for the extension's options/settings page.
-It includes input fields for the OpenAI API key, controls for theme customization (color pickers), and buttons for cache management (purging summaries, audio, prompts).
+It includes input fields for the OpenAI API key, controls for theme customization (separate sections for default and domain-specific themes with color pickers), and buttons for cache management (purging summaries, audio, prompts).
 - `options.js`: The JavaScript logic for the `options.html` page.
-It handles loading/saving the API key (using encryption), managing color theme settings (getting, setting, resetting, deriving colors, applying themes), clearing different types of caches (summaries, audio, prompts), updating cache size display, and managing the UI state of the options page.
+It handles loading/saving the API key (using encryption), managing both default and domain-specific color theme settings (getting, setting, editing, deleting, resetting, deriving colors), clearing different types of caches (summaries, audio, prompts), updating cache size display, and managing the UI state of the options page.
+It notifies other extension parts when themes change.
 - `sidepanel.html`: The HTML structure for the extension's side panel UI.
 This is the main user interface displayed when the extension icon is clicked.
 It includes buttons for summarizing, generating audio (speechify), asking questions (prompt), opening options, and closing the panel.
 It also contains areas to display the page title, loading indicators, the generated summary, prompt responses, and an audio player.
 - `sidepanel.js`: The entry point script for the side panel.
-It initializes the main application logic (`ErnestoApp`), loads and applies the current color theme, and sets up listeners for theme changes broadcast from the options page.
+It initializes the main application logic (`ErnestoApp`), loads and applies the correct color theme based on the current tab's domain (using `colorThemeManager.js`), and sets up listeners for theme changes broadcast from the options page, as well as listeners for tab activation and URL updates to re-apply the correct theme.
 - `ernestoApp.js`: The main application logic controller residing in the side panel.
 It orchestrates the core functionalities:
   - Initializes UI (`UIStateManager`), audio (`AudioController`), and tab state (`TabStateManager`).
   - Sets up event listeners for UI buttons (summarize, speechify, prompt, options, close).